hashcloak/bn254-hash-to-curve/README.md

 ## Features

 - Implements the hash-to-curve method for BN254.
-- Compatible with the gnark-crypto library.
+- Compatible with the gnark-crypto and constantine library.
 - Ensures points are mapped to the r-torsion subgroup.
 - See tests for usage examples.